siddiksawani/React_native_jobApp/README.md

 ## Description

-The **Project Name** is a React Native mobile application that helps users find their perfect job from across the internet, all in one place.
+The React-Native Job-IT is a React Native mobile application that helps users find their perfect job from across the internet, all in one place.
 The app utilizes the power of React Native and Expo for development, while leveraging the JSearch API for fetching job data.

 ## Screenshots